 The number of Common Shares that we are authorized to issue is unlimited.
 We cannot predict the size of future issuances of the Common Shares or the effect, if any, that future issuances and sales of the Common Shares will have on the market price of the Common Shares.
-We may, in our sole discretion, subject to applicable law and the rules of the TSX, issue additional Common Shares from time to time (including pursuant to any equity- based compensation plans that may be introduced in the future).
+We may, in our sole discretion, subject to applicable law and the rules of the TSX, issue additional Common Shares from time to time (including pursuant to any equity-based compensation plans that may be introduced in the future).
 The future sale or issuance of additional common shares, or the perception that such sales or issuances could occur, may adversely affect prevailing market prices for the Common Shares and the interests of Shareholders may be diluted thereby.
 The issuance of additional Common Shares may have a dilutive effect on the interests of Shareholders.
-The number of Common Shares that we are authorized to issue is unlimited.
-We may, in our sole discretion, subject to applicable law and the rules of the common Shares from time to time (including pursuant to any equity-based compensation the interests of Shareholders.
 The number of Common Shares that we are authorized to issue is unlimited.
 We may, in our sole discretion, subject to applicable law and the rules of the TSX, issue additional Common Shares from time to time (including pursuant to any equity-based compensation plans that may be introduced in the future), and the interests of Shareholders may be diluted thereby.

-Claims for indemnification by our directors and officers may reduce our available funds to satisfy successful thirdparty claims against us and may reduce the amount of money available to us.
+Claims for indemnification by our directors and officers may reduce our available funds to satisfy successful third-party claims against us and may reduce the amount of money available to us.

 Our by-laws provide that we will indemnify our directors and officers.
 In addition, we have entered into agreements to indemnify our directors, executive officers and other employees as determined by our Board.
-Under the terms of the indemnification agreements with each of our directors and officers, we are required to indemnify each of our directors and officers, to the fullest extent permitted by the laws of Ontario, Canada, if the basis of the indemnitee's involvement was by reason of the fact that the indemnite is or was a director or officer of the Company or any of its subsidiaries.
+Under the terms of the indemnification agreements with each of our directors and officers, we are required to indemnify each of our directors and officers, to the fullest extent permitted by the laws of Ontario, Canada, if the basis of the indemnitee's involvement was by reason of the fact that the indemnitee is or was a director or officer of the Company or any of its subsidiaries.
 We must indemnify our officers and directors against all reasonable fees, expenses, charges and other costs of any type or nature whatsoever, including any and all expenses and obligations paid or incurred in connection with investigating, defending, being a witness in, participating in (including on appeal), or preparing to defend, be a witness or participate in any completed, actual, pending or threatened action, suit, claim or proceeding, whether civil, criminal, administrative or investigative, or establishing or enforcing a right to indemnification under the indemnification agreement.
 The indemnification agreements also require us, if so requested, to advance within 30 days of such request all reasonable fees, expenses, charges and other costs that such director or officer incurred, provided that such person will return any such advance if it is ultimately determined that such person is not entitled to indemnification by us.
 Any claims for indemnification by our directors and officers may reduce our available funds to satisfy successful third-party claims against us and may reduce the amount of money available to us.